verlok/blog-11ty/content/blog/lazyload-conference-talk-automating-responsive-images-automator/index.md

 ---
-title: Get speedy with responsive images - LazyLoad Conference 2022
+title: "Talk: Get speedy with responsive images - LazyLoad Conference 2022"
-description: On June 24th, 2022 I spoke about how to automate responsive images optimisation at the LazyLoad conference 2022.
+description: On June 24th, 2022 I spoke about how to automate responsive images optimisation at the LazyLoad Conference 2022.
 Here's the video of my talk.

 date: 2022-06-24
 tags: